beltran/dhive/README.md

 # For example now to activate the whole stack:
 jdbc:hive2://hs2.example.com:10000/>CREATE TABLE pokes (foo INT, bar STRING);
-jdbc:hive2://hs2.example.com:10000/>CREATE TABLE invites (foo INT, bar STRING) PARTITIONED BY (ds STRING);
-jdbc:hive2://hs2.example.com:10000/>SELECT * FROM pokes, invites;
+jdbc:hive2://hs2.example.com:10000/>INSERT INTO pokes(foo, bar) VALUES (1, "1");
 ```

 ## Adding services

-That would imply modifying or creating a new `vars.config` file.
+Usually the following steps would be taken:
-Then adding a new `SERVICE_NAME.yml` to `dhive/services`.
-Maybe adding a start script
+- Add a new `SERVICE_NAME.yml` to `dhive/services`.
+- Maybe adding a start script to `dhive/scripts`.
+- Maybe creating a new principal in `dhive/scripts/start-kdc.sh`.
-to `dhive/scripts`.
-Maybe overriding or removing some of the properties of the
+- Maybe overriding or removing some of the properties of the configuration files.
-configuration files.
+- Add the new service to `vars.config` or to a different configuration file (it can be
+set with the environment variable `CONFIG_FILE`).

 An example of this is adding a mysql backend for the hivemetastore.
 It can be run with:
 ```
 CONFIG_FILE=vars_mysql.config make all